-PRINCIPLES OF BUSINESSThis introductory business course introduces students to business concepts and skills0600 1 CREDITneeded in today's competitive environment.
+This introductory business course introduces students to business concepts and skills needed in today's competitive environment.
 The course offers extensive coverage in major business concepts in the areas of economics, management, marketing, accounting, business organization, entrepreneurship, and financial planning.
 This knowledge is virtually unlimited as most careers within our economic system relate to the business world and students will gain valuable information and skills for the workplace.
 Students who wish to pursue classes in our ECIHSA Business Academy are encouraged to begin with this course.
-Especially if you wish to take our Financial Accounting class and students will also learn how to use Microsoft Excel.
+Especially if you wish to take our Financial Accounting course.
+This course will serve as an Introduction to our Financial Accounting class and students will also learn how to use Microsoft Excel.